Undesirable Memorization in Large Language Models: A Survey: Spectrum of Memorization

 \section{Spectrum of Memorization}

-In this section, we provide an overview of the available definitions for memorization in various dimensions and categorize the existing work according to these dimensions.
+In this section, we provide an overview of the available definitions for memorization in \textit{three} dimensions and categorize the existing work according to these axes.
 The overall summary of our findings is presented in Table~\ref{tab:dynamics-summary} along with the other aspects.